Braid group symmetries of Grassmannian cluster algebras: Introduction

-The following sections contain the results: Section~\ref{secn:BraidGroupAction} introduces the quasi-automorphisms~$\sigma_i$ and proves they are quasi-braided.
+The following sections contain results: Section~\ref{secn:BraidGroupAction} defines the maps~$\sigma_i$ and states and proves our main theorem (Theorem~\ref{thm:braidgroupacts}).
 Section~\ref{secn:themaps} describes a quasi-isomorphism of $\Gr(k,rk)$ with $\Conf(k,2r)$.
-We actually specify \emph{two different} quasi-isomorphisms, and use them to construct the braid generators $\sigma_i^*$.
-Section~\ref{secn:groups} summarizes results on the cluster modular groups for $\Gr(k,n)$ and presents some conjectures.
-In Section \ref{secn:Webs} we narrow our focus to $\Gr(3,9)$ and $\Gr(4,8)$.
-We review the relevant web combinatorics, state and prove the Fomin-Pylyavskyy conjectures, and describe the cluster modular groups.
-The proofs for Section~\ref{secn:Webs} are in Section \ref{secn:RelnsProof}.
+Section~\ref{secn:groups} summarizes what is known about the cluster modular group of $\Gr(k,n)$ and makes a conjecture describing them.
+Section \ref{secn:Webs} narrows our focus to $\Gr(3,9)$ and $\Gr(4,8)$.
+We review web combinatorics and state the Fomin-Pylyavskyy conjectures for $\Gr(3,n)$.
+Theorem~\ref{thm:GrThreeNine} proves most of these conjectures for $\Gr(3,9)$, and \ref{thm:GrFourEight} proves an analogue for $\Gr(4,8)$.
+Theorems \ref{thm:CMG3presentation} and \ref{thm:CMG4presentation} give a presentation of their cluster modular groups.
+The proofs for Section~\ref{secn:Webs} are in Section~\ref{secn:proofs}.

 A connection between braid groups and cluster modular groups is inspired by \cite{FGXVarieties,ModuliSpaces}.
-When $G$ is the Lie group of type $G_2$ and $S$ is a disk with three marked points, the space of decorated $G$-local systems has a (skew-symmetrizable) cluster structure of finite mutation type (in fact, with only seven quivers!).
-In \cite{FGXVarieties}, Fock and Goncharov found generators for the cluster modular group satisfying the braid relations in the Artin-Tits braid group of type~$G_2$.
-For \emph{any} $G$, and for $S$ a punctured disk with $2r$ marked points on its boundary, they stated the existence \cite{ModuliSpaces} of a homomorphism from the $G$-braid group to the cluster modular group, but the details have not been published.
-This is very similar to our Theorem \ref{thm:braidgroupacts}, but our disk is unpunctured.
+For \emph{any} $G$, and for $S$ a \emph{punctured} disk with $2r$ marked points on its boundary, they stated the existence \cite{ModuliSpaces} of a homomorphism from the $G$-braid group to the cluster modular group, but the details have not been published.
+This is similar to our Theorem \ref{thm:braidgroupacts}, but concerns a different class of cluster algebras because our disk is unpunctured.

-Our results in $\Gr(3,9)$ and $\Gr(4,8)$ also have many antecedents.
-Barot, Geiss, and Jasso \cite{TubularII}, as well as Felikson, Shapiro, Thomas, and Tumarkin \cite{GrowthRate}, have given different arguments for a relation the cluster modular groups in these cases and $\PSL_2(\bbz)$.
-Our arguments (using the Ping Pong Lemma) are similar to ones in \cite{GrowthRate}, though our proof via tensor diagrams is especially easy to visualize.
+Our results in $\Gr(3,9)$ and $\Gr(4,8)$ also have antecedents.
+Barot, Geiss, and Jasso \cite{TubularII}, as well as Felikson, Shapiro, Thomas, and Tumarkin \cite{GrowthRate}, gave Ping-Pong lemma arguments for a relation between these cluster modular groups and $\PSL_2(\bbz)$.
 We also mention that a certain map $(\Psi \circ P \circ \Phi) \colon \Gr(3,9) \to \Gr(3,9)$ is a generator in our description of the cluster modular group.
 This map was also discovered by Morier-Genoud, Ovsienko, and Tabachnikov \cite[Section 4.6]{MgOT}, who thought of it as a symmetry of the space of convex 9-gons in $\bbr \bbp^2$.